 Even Russians can get it wrong: Alex, my Moscow host, escorted me to Kievskaya Station, where he confidently negotiated my purchase of a ticket which would have transported me 500 km in the opposite direction, to the city formerly known as Gorky, on the banks of the mighty Volga.
 Luckily, I picked up the error in good time – see our Post about reading your train tickets.

 At its peak during the 14th century, Novgorod the Great was the capital of the Novgorod Republic and one of Europe’s largest cities.
-In 1992 UNESCO recognized this ancient city as a World Heritage site.
+In 1992 UNESCO recognized the monuments around this ancient city as a World Heritage site.

 Embarking at Moscow’s Leningradsky Station, I arrived early next morning in Novgorod the Great after a very classy train ride, complete with airline-style prepacked meals and glossy ‘inflight’ magazines.